 There may be discussions in the cafeteria about remote work teams, focusing on results rather than clocking in and out to determine whether or not a full, productive day has been had or skepticism about apps and software that automate life routines.

-It is important to promote good habits and a positive mindset to address issues that arise due to lack of communication and diminished output.
+Promoting good habits and a positive mindset is important to address issues due to lack of communication and diminished output.

 Ensuring Equal Treatment of Remote and Office Workers